 University of Southern California provides advanced degree programs for students who need to carry on after earning a bachelor's degree.
 USC Los Angeles boasts a top ranked men's baseball team.
 Find all the vital specifics on USC Los Angeles by checking out their scorecard.

 California Institute of Technology is among your top options if you want to study Electrical Engineering.
 Ee majors from California Institute of Technology receive an earnings boost of approximately 17.1% above the average earnings of electrical engineering graduates.
 Positioned in Pasadena, California, this school is a strong choice for students who enjoy the exhilaration of a substantial city.

 Students shouldn't let affordability concerns prevent them from applying to California Institute of Technology as 60.0% of undergraduates get some sort of financial aid.
 California Institute of Technology does not require freshmen to live on-campus.
 If you are interested in learning more, you can see all of California Institute of Technology's rankings here.

 The University of Texas at Austin is a great choice for individuals interested in an Electrical Engineering major.
 Students who graduate from the ee program make about $69,605 in the first five years of working and $112,531 after their first five years of working.
 The University of Texas at Austin is among the largest schools in Texas.

 Every additional year of college causes students to take on more debt, so UT Austin's impressive 52.0% graduation rate is definitely a plus.
-Interested in health & physical education?
-You need to put The University of Texas at Austin's high ranking degree program on the list.
+Around 89.6% of the teachers at The University of Texas at Austin are full-time and get normal office hours, so they tend to be more accessible to students.
 Ever wish you had a simple way to see how a school is performing across all areas?
 Now you do.
 Check out The University of Texas at Austin's scorecard.